xiulingwang33/MIA-GCL/README.md

 # MIA-GCL
-This is the implementation for our paper "GCL-LLeak: Link Membership Inference Attacks against Graph Contrastive Learning", which has been submitted to PoPETs 2024.
+This is the implementation for our paper "GCL-LLeak: Link Membership Inference Attacks against Graph Contrastive Learning", which has been accepted by PoPETs 2024.

 ## Datasets